rebeclem/Meni_fecal/count_ps_reads.md

 | Samp	| bac.reads	| hum.reads	| unmap.reads	| Group |
 | ---- | --- | --- | --- | --- |
 | Konzo01 |	1302387	| 1031	| 8695258	| Kinshasa Control |

+I guess you have to subtract from the number of cleaned reads?